kmlawson/japanese-empire-mo3335/readings.md

 8. Leo T. S. Ching, *Becoming Japanese: Colonial Taiwan and the Politics of Identity Formation*, 1st ed.
 (University of California Press, 2001).
 1-50.

-9. Haruko Taya Cook and Theodore F. Cook, *Japan at War: An Oral History*, Reprint.
-(New Press, The, 1993).
+9. Haruko Taya Cook and Theodore F. Cook, *Japan at War: An Oral History*, (New Press, 1993).

 10. John W. Dower, *Embracing Defeat: Japan in the Wake of World War II*, First edition.
 (W. W. Norton & Company, 2000).
 443-524.
 547-564.